The Community Guide Staff

 On This Page

-Community Guide staff provide scientific, technical, and administrative support to the Task Force.
-They are based at Centers for Disease Control and Prevention (CDC) and include epidemiologists, behavioral and social scientists, systematic review methodologists, statisticians, economists, clinicians, communication specialists, health educators, and policy experts.
-Community Guide staff members:
+Community Guide staff provide scientific, technical, and administrative support to the Community Preventive Services Task Force (Task Force).
+They are based at the Centers for Disease Control and Prevention (CDC) and include epidemiologists, behavioral and social scientists, systematic review methodologists, statisticians, economists, clinicians, communication specialists, health educators, and policy experts.
+Community Guide staff members do the following:

 - Coordinate systematic review teams